soabase/soabase-halva/halva/src/main/java/io/soabase/halva/any/README.md

 #### Declaration vs Definition

 Like any variable in computer science, Anys must first be declared and then defined when they are used.
 The declaration can be done once and stored in a static/constant and reused as needed.
 Definitions are used as needed and are single use containers/boxes for the declared type of the Any.
-An any declaration is create as follows:
+An Any Declaration is created as follows:

 ```java
 AnyDeclaration<List<String>> anyListOfString = AnyDeclaration.of(new AnyType<List<String>>(){});